 - a.
 The fire does not have to be removed for Servicing. - b.
 Check the operation and ignition of the fire before servicing. - c.
 Ensure the fire is cold before proceeding. - d.
 Lay a dust sheet on the floor before proceeding. - e.
 Carry out a gas soundness test before servicing. - f.
-Taking great care not to mark the liners, remove the Ceramic Coals or Pebbles and the Front and Rear Matrixes.
+Taking great care not to mark the liners, remove the Ceramic Coals and the Front pieces and Rear Matrixes.
 (The presence of white marks and/or surface cracking/crazing on the matrixes is quite normal.) - g.
-Pull off the Outer Trim/Frame, (Locate the 4 magnets), and turn off the gas supply to the fire at the isolation/pressure test elbow - h.
-If any parts need replacement, use only genuine parts supplied by Nu-Flame Ltd. Some components may look similar to those used in other gas fire, but these are not necessarily the same due to performance variations and must not be used. - This applies particularly to the ODS Pilot, Gas Control Systems and Ceramics. - i.
+Pull or lift off the Outer Trim/Frame, (Some Trims have 4 magnets that should be located), and turn off the gas supply to the fire at the isolation/pressure test elbow.
+Note: The Cassette Front is held at the bottom with a screw at each side. - h.
+If any parts need replacement, use only genuine parts supplied by Nu-Flame Ltd. Some components may look similar to those used in other gas fire, but these are not necessarily the same due to performance variations and must not be used.
+This applies particularly to the ODS Pilot, Gas Control Systems and Ceramics. - i.
 Disconnect the gas pipe to the control. - !
 TIP!
 Being Magnetic The 4 Trim Magnets can be easily misplaced,.
 Locate them immediately.